-For more information about using wildcards, refer to Wildcards .
+You can find more information about using wildcards in Wildcards .

-Note that trailing forward slashes are not recognized as part of a resource name.
-Therefore, /images/, and /images are equivalent.
+Note that trailing forward slashes aren't recognized as part of a resource name.
+Therefore, /images/, /images/, and /images are equivalent.

-Multi-level wildcard ()
+Multi-level wildcard (\)

-The following list summarizes the behavior of the multi-level wildcard ():
+The following list summarizes the behavior of the multi-level wildcard (\):

 - Matches zero or more occurrences of any character except for the question mark (?). - Spans multiple levels in a URL. - Cannot be escaped.
-Therefore, the backslash character (\) or other characters cannot be used to escape the asterisk, as such . - Cannot be used in the same rule as the one-level wildcard (--) or a regular expression.
+Therefore, the backslash character ( \ ) or other characters cannot be used to escape the asterisk, as such \\. - \ Cannot be used in the same rule as the one-level wildcard ( -\- ) or a regular expression.

-The following table gives examples of the multi-level wildcard in rules defined in Not-Enforced Client IP List:
+The following table gives examples of the multi-level wildcard \ in rules defined in Not-Enforced Client IP List: